 Isabelle Therrien has been in the insurance industry for over 20 years.
 She joined Falvey Cargo Underwriting in 2007 as a senior cargo underwriter, becoming the second female marine underwriter at the company.
 She was promoted to assistant vice president in 2009 and full vice president in 2011, opening Canadian operations for Falvey in Toronto as of 2012.

 Fluent in both French and English, Isabelle has been able to expand Falvey’s network of brokers across Canada and increase the footprint of the company.
 She presents at marine conferences, serves as a resource for Transport Canada in marine insurance matters, and is an active member of both the American Institute of Marine Underwriters’ (AIMU) and International Union of Marine Insurance (IUMI).

-In her role as vice president at Falvey Cargo, Isabelle heads an all-female team, is one of three female underwriters, and one of eight women in management.
+In her role as senior vice president at Falvey Cargo, Isabelle heads an all-female team, is one of three female underwriters, and one of eight women in management.
 In addition to leading the professional development of her female underwriting staff, she is currently president of the Canadian Board of Marine Underwriters (CBMU)—only the second female president in CBMU’s 100 years of history.
 She has advocated for the involvement of younger talent, particularly women, which has resulted in 50 percent of CBMU’s committee chairs currently being held by women.
 Isabelle has left a significant mark for women in the niche of cargo insurance, while helping position Falvey as a leader in the industry.